KeyofBlueS/dualscreen-mouse-tools/README.md

 ```
 Options for crossing edges:
 You can define the relation of the screens, if you want the cursor to only pass one edge:
---left			Screen 1 is left of screen 0
+--left -l	    	Screen 1 is left of screen 0

---right			Screen 1 is rigt of screen 0
+--right -r  		Screen 1 is rigt of screen 0

---both			Pass cursor on both the left and the right edge (default)
+--both -b		    Pass cursor on both the left and the right edge (default)

---resistance <n>	Mouse pointer has an edge resistance of <n> milliseconds when crossing from one screen to the other (default 10)
+--resistance n -d n	Mouse pointer has an edge resistance of <n> milliseconds when crossing from one screen to the other (default 0)

 Options for switching screens:
---switch		Teleport the mouse pointer from the center of one screen to the center of the other screen
+--switch -s		        Teleport the mouse pointer from the center of one screen to the center of the other screen

---switch-remember	Teleport the mouse pointer from one screen to the other screen, remembering last position if exist
+--switch-remember -w	Teleport the mouse lpointer from one screen to the other screen, remembering last position if exist

 Other options:
---update		Check for updates
+--update -u		Check for updates

---help			Show description and help of dualscreen-mouse-tools
+--help -h		Show description and help of dualscreen-mouse-tools
 ```